 The Company is involved in, or has been involved in, legal proceedings that arise from the normal course of business.
 The Company cannot predict the timing or outcome of these claims and other proceedings.
-Currently, the Company is not involved in any arbitration and/or other legal proceedings that it expects to have a material effect on the business, financial condition, results of operations or liquidity of the Company.
+Currently, the Company has entered into an agreement in principle related to opioid litigation, however it does not expect this settlement to have a material effect on the business, financial condition, results of operations or liquidity of the Company.
+The Company is not involved in any other arbitration and/or other legal proceedings that it expects to have a material effect on the business, financial condition, results of operations or liquidity of the Company.
 All legal cost is expensed as incurred.